How defibrillators work explained simply

 The need for a “capacitor”

-A crucial electrical component in defibrillators is a device called a “capacitor”.
-To explain what a capacitor is, I have decided, with my magical powers, to make you a fireman (or fire woman!).
+To explain what a capacitor is, I would like you to imagine that you are a fireman (or firewoman!).
 Shown below is you, proudly wearing your red fireman’s uniform.
 Next to you is a water pipe, which of course will be your main weapon to combat any fires you will face.
 Like all visitors to this website, you are a dedicated worker and are happily waiting for your first fire.

 first_fireman

 While waiting for the first fire to happen, you decide to test your equipment.
 You turn on the water supply and to your surprise, the water flow is very low.
 Thinking that there must be some fault, you immediately tell your boss about it.
-She tells you that, to save money, that she will only provide a low flow of water.
+She tells you that, to save money, she will only provide a low flow of water.
 You plead with her for a higher water flow, and all she says in response is; “No !”

 fireman_refusal